Slev7nm/all-iptv-dune-plugin/README.md

 Also The Software supports the conversion of multiple playlists in one plugin.
 Demo - https://imgur.com/a/4sEQxXy

-Option to switch playlists in the generated plugin on the settings page (Button "D")
+Option to switch playlists in the generated plugin on the settings page

 ## Working With The Software